 Line drawing: FAO

 Trends in total catch have largely followed trends in active vessels and fishing effort (Figure 6.2).
-Scampi catch in recent years has increased slightly from a relatively stable 30 t in 2012–13 to 37.6 t for the 2016–17 fishing season.
-Total catch has primarily consisted of scampi, with the exception of 2011–12, when mixed snapper accounted for a large proportion of the catch (32 t of snapper and 21 t of scampi).
+Scampi catch in recent years has increased from a relatively stable 30 t in 2012–13 to 55.2 t for the 2017–18 fishing season.
+Total catch has primarily consisted of scampi, except in 2011–12, when mixed snapper accounted for a large proportion of the catch (32 t of snapper and 21 t of scampi).

 In 2010, the scampi stock (predominantly M. australiensis, M. boschmai and M. velutinus) was assessed using surplus production models (Chambers & Larcombe 2015).
-This assessment indicated that scampi biomass at the end of 2008 was most likely between 65 per cent and 85 per cent of unfished biomass.
-The fishing mortality rate in recent years was estimated to have been well below the rate that would achieve maximum sustainable yield.
+This assessment indicated that scampi biomass at the end of 2008 was most likely between 65% and 85% of unfished biomass.
+The fishing mortality rate was estimated to have been well below the rate that would achieve maximum sustainable yield.